- Online Training

 TIP #7: Clarity and Simplicity

-Consistency is key, as in my last point, but if we are not CLEAR with our message, it will not be received.
+Consistency is key when training millennials, as in my last point, but if we are not CLEAR with our message, it will not be received.
 A common saying for teachers is “If you can’t teach it to a first grader, then you don’t know it as well as you think.”
 Great teachers take complicated concepts and simplify them.
 This does not make it EASY.
 For example, I took AP Calculus my senior year of high school.
 I realized quickly that the calculus concepts were rather simple, but the proper execution of the algebra was hard.
 The algebra is already hard enough.
 If the concept was too complicated or too complex, on top of the algebra being difficult, my probability of solving the problem was very low.
 Thankfully, I had a great teacher that did a great job of simplifying the concept and explained each step in a simple manner.
 We must deliver our messages the same way!
 If we cannot clarify and simplify our message, the millennial will not even attempt to accept it.
 We must understand that simplicity and clarity does not equal easy.

 TIP #8: Transparency